 Let’s find out.

-In order to see results, you have to make a lot of things right.
-One of the most important things you can do is to consume enough proteins every single day.
+In order to see positive results, you have to make a lot of things right.
+One of the most important things you can do is to consume enough protein every single day.

 But how much?